mesosphere/dcos-docs-site/pages/services/beta-storage/0.1.0-beta/cli-references/dcos-storage-volume/index.md

 Volumes are created by instructing a volume provider to provision storage capacity according to options described in the specified volume profile along with the specified `<size>`.
 In the case of mount volumes, a volume profile also specifies the mount options and filesystem type of the volume being created.

-For example, if you have a profile called `fast`, which is configured to represent SSDs only.
-Then creating a volume with volume profile `fast` will ensure that your volume will be allocated from SSD-backed storage.
+For example, if you have a profile called `fast`, which is configured to represent SSDs only then creating a volume with volume profile `fast` will ensure that your volume will be allocated from SSD-backed storage.

 ## Usage